Frequently Asked Questions

 What are the ECCN numbers for LND products?

-Most of LND's detectors have been classified as ECCN EAR99 by the Bureau of Industry and Security (BIS).
+Most of LND’s detectors have been classified as ECCN EAR99 or 1A999 by the Bureau of Industry and Security (BIS).
 Certain models of our 3He tubes are covered by the ECCN 1C232.
-Our BF3 detectors have been assigned the ECCN 1A999 and shall not be exported to countries that support terrorism.
+Our BF3 detectors and B10 lined detectors have been assigned ECCN 1A999 by BIS.